tothricsaj/drag-and-drop-example/README.md

-This is a simple example a drag and drop app
+This is a simple example of a drag and drop app
 ===========================================

 I have practiced that how to build app with webpack therefore this repo :)